Last Updated: September 2021

 What data we collect

-When you send us information, talk to us over the phone, submit an online form or when you visit one of our websites, we may collect both pseudonymous data about you.
+When you send us information, talk to us over the phone, submit an online form or when you visit one of our websites, we may collect both personal data and pseudonymous data about you.

 Data you provide to us